chinamike65/hugo-tuolesi/content/book6/book6en.md

 When the Buddha preached the scriptures, the Buddha's voice could be heard clearly no matter in the front row or the back row.

-In the past, Living Buddha Xingsa went to Kham to teach Kalachakra empowerment, and a deaf person also attended.
-During the dharma meeting, the deaf and dumb person suddenly found that they could hear the voice of the living Buddha preaching the scriptures, and they could also speak, and they were very happy.
+In the past, Living Buddha Xingsa went to Kham to teach the Kalachakra empowerment, and a deaf person also attended.
+During the dharma meeting, the deaf and dumb person suddenly found that they could hear the voice of the living Buddha teaching the scriptures, and they could also speak, and they were very happy.

 On the second day, he wanted to hear more clearly, so he went to sit in front, but the sound was exactly the same as the sound he heard on the first day, which shows that the blessing of the Buddha's words was very powerful.

 Other language merits, such as "Hundred and Fifty Praises" say:

+---

 Guan Zun's face is lovely, and from what he heard, the extremely harmonious and elegant voice, like the moon's nectar.